gfirem/formidable_to_doc/README.md

 # formidable_to_doc
-WordPress plugins to generate Document from formidable
+WordPress plugins to generate Document from Formidable Forms